Changissnz/nu_merchant_principal/README.md

 by their separate effects, that should not have merged.
-The recipient of the Faustian bargain wrongly believed that they could merge their existence with the ideal, found in the other cycle, to finally ideally live.
+The recipient of the Faustian bargain wrongly believed that they could merge their existence with the ideal, found in the other cycle, to finally achieve ideally living.
 And third-party observers conclude, without direct experience as evidence, that the recipient was incompetent enough to be blind to the forbidden merging, out of the unnaturalness, of two cycles best kept separate, although all that these observers could objectively perceive were events and losses, not the cycles themselves.
-The observers could probably conclude that the recipient of the Faustian bargain entered a <ins>doom-cycle</ins>, constructed by the forbidden merging of two cycles, but that is merely their theory if that is all to their commentary's thesis.
+The observers could probably conclude that the recipient of the Faustian bargain entered a
+<ins>doom-cycle</ins>, constructed by the forbidden merging
+of two cycles, but that is merely their theory if that is all to their commentary's thesis.

 A technique, out of genuinely bad trickery, is given the name
 <ins>false-accounting cycle</ins> in this section's mention.
 For